oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 		"hook": "imsPciCreator.json",

 ## Bundle PCI
-- remove handling of the prompt.
+- remove handling of the prompt (in tpl, runtime, creator states...).
 This most probably will trigger the removal of `containerEditor` and of the portableLib `OAT\util\html`, but not always
 - replace any reference to shared librairies to their equivalent in `portableLib`
 - require any CSS in the main runtime.
 Ex: